 Read our top tips on this page for keeping healthy and well this summer including heatwave advice.

-Read our tips below and for further information take a look at how to cope in hot weather and find fruther heatwave advice on the Healthy Surrey website.
+Read our tips below, and for further information take a look at NHS advice on how to cope in hot weather.
+You can also find further advice on heatwaves and staying safe in the water on the Healthy Surrey website.

 The main risks posed by a heatwave are: